Pay Us a Call at Melville House!

 For a century, the Homestead has welcomed visitors from far and wide.
 As one of Ontario's oldest historic home museums, it has grown significantly in that time, with three restored historic buildings and an eclectic collection of original Bell family artifacts.
 Together they tell the story of how a young teacher of the deaf came to invent the telephone.

-Even though the Bell Homestead is a National Historic Site, we are not operated by Parks Canada and do not take Discovery Passes for admission.
+Bell Homestead National Historic Site is operated by Brantford Parks and Recreation.
+As such we do not accept the Parks Canada Discovery Pass for admission.
 To find out which National Historic Sites are managed by Parks Canada, please visit the Parks Canada website.